I am a visual artist and researcher from the Netherlands, currently based in Utrecht and Groningen.

-I make drawings, I do research on early modern artistic technique, and ocasionally I teach.
+I make drawings and other works, I do research on early modern artistic technique, and ocasionally I teach and write.

 My work has been exhibited in the Netherlands and internationally, a.o. in TRENTATRES Gallery in Valencia, the Stedelijk Museum Assen voor Hedendaagde Kunst (SMAHK) and The Bookstore Foundation in Amsterdam.